Elitnexu/strunk/README.md

 of the project.

 ## Running
-In the root directory of Strunk, enter `python3 strunk.py example.txt example.strunk`
+In the root directory of Strunk, enter `python strunk.py example.txt example.strunk` at the command line in order to run the ruleset file `example.strunk` on the text document `example.txt`.
-at the command line in order to run the ruleset file `example.strunk` on the text document `example.txt`.
+Strunk is compatible with both Python 2.7 and Python 3.6.
 ## Testing
 Tests are all included in the `tests` directory.
 To run them, use the command `py.test --cov strunk/` in the root directory.